-With each new study on cannabis comes the latest discovery of its therapeutic potential.
+Each new study on cannabis uncovers more of its therapeutic potential.
 While research is ongoing, scientists have established a fundamental understanding of the cannabis plant and how it interacts within the body.

 The Endocannabinoid System